thtieig/remote_rsync_backup_restore/README.md

 ## ♻️ `restore_backup.sh`

-This script restores a backup from a local directory to a target VPS over SSH, **while carefully excluding system-specific paths** that should not be overwritten.
+This script restores a backup from a local directory to a target destination server over SSH, **while carefully excluding system-specific paths** that should not be overwritten.

 ### Features